ecadlabs/signatory/docs/bakers.md

 Allowed Operations: [endorsement proposals transaction]
 ```

-To manage baking with this key using octez-client you can import the key":
+To manage baking with this key using octez-client you can import the key:

 ```bash
  ./octez-client import secret key awskms http://localhost:6732/tz2KtieusLufPkLEEocrr2etP4rb1QR3k8ri
 ```
 ### 5. GCPKeyManagement
 Follow the Signatory Vault installation instructions for GCPKeyManagement at https://signatory.io/docs/gcp_kms